gaysianthirdspace/g3s-site/content/programs.md

 ## Tumblr Blog
 {{< /anchor >}}

 Our [Tumblr blog](//gaysianthirdspace.tumblr.com) curates stories, posts, articles, and discussions so that we can learn from each other's experiences and thoughts.
 We are always seeking new contributors and content, so please [submit](//gaysianthirdspace.tumblr.com/submit) any posts, new or old, that you think could fit this mission.
 We also regularly invite members of our community to guest curate our blog, where they showcase content matching a theme of their choice for a week.
-If you're interested in helping out with running the blog, let us know!

 Finally, we are [cataloging](//gaysianthirdspace.tumblr.com/tags) our archives to make it easier to find content that speaks to specific topics and experiences.